ajitagupta/kafka-data-streaming/README.md

 A consumer pulls records off a Kafka topic.

 ### Kafka Connect
 Kafka Connect makes it easy to stream from numerous sources into Kafka and from Kafka into numerous sources, with hundreds of available connectors.
-Kafka Connectors are available ready-made and can be programmed by oneself, as we do here.
+Kafka connectors are available ready-made but can also be written by oneself, as we do here.

 ### Database
 The database contains stock market data.